-As far as your cat’s concerned, play has always been the perfect way to practise her hunting skills.
-This natural behaviour doesn’t change just because she’s got a little bit older.
-In fact, your cat may continue to chase toys or play hide-and-seek until her legs simply won’t let her!
+As far as your cat’s concerned, play has always been the perfect way to practise their hunting skills.
+This natural behaviour doesn’t change just because they've got a little bit older.
+In fact, your cat may continue to chase toys or play hide-and-seek until their legs simply won’t let them!

-All the same, you’ll probably find that your older cat doesn’t have quite as much energy as she did before.
-In fact, this reduction in activity might be the only visible sign that she’s getting older at all.
+All the same, you’ll probably find that your older cat doesn’t have quite as much energy as they did before.
+In fact, this reduction in activity might be the only visible sign that they're getting older at all.

 When your cat chills out

-As your cat gets older, she may begin to prefer the comfort and warmth of that beanbag in the corner to adventures outdoors.
-And the games you invented together – which once she couldn’t get enough of – may start to be just a little too much.
-However, these changes may not happen until your cat is very old indeed, so there’s a good chance she’ll be ready to play for many years to come.
+As your cat gets older, they may begin to prefer the comfort and warmth of that beanbag in the corner to adventures outdoors.
+And the games you invented together – which once they couldn’t get enough of – may start to be just a little too much.
+However, these changes may not happen until your cat is very old indeed, so there’s a good chance they'll be ready to play for many years to come.

 Sometimes you have to work quite hard to keep your cat amused.
-As she gets older, you may have to work harder still!
-Try experimenting with different toys – there’s every chance you’ll find one she still enjoys, even if her attention span isn’t quite what it was.
+As they get older, you may have to work harder still!
+Try experimenting with different toys – there’s every chance you’ll find one they still enjoy, even if their attention span isn’t quite what it was.
 Don’t push it though – forcing your cat to play won’t be fun for either of you!